vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap.md

-# Tanzu Application Platform Deployment
+# VMware Tanzu Application Platform Deployment

+VMware Tanzu Application Platform (informally known as TAP) is a packaged set of components that helps developers and operators to more easily build, deploy, and manage apps on a Kubernetes platform.

-This deployment outlines the deployment steps for VMware Tanzu Application Platform 1.1 on a Kubernetes workload cluster.
+This deployment outlines the steps for deploying VMware Tanzu Application Platform 1.1 on a Kubernetes workload cluster.
 In accordance with the [Tanzu Application Platform Reference Design](../reference-designs/tap-architecture-planning.md), four clusters will be created:

 * Tanzu Application Platform Build Cluster
 * Tanzu Application Platform Run Cluster